After an abrupt halt, the process that would bring grizzly bears back to North Cascades National Park is back on

-SPOKANE — Two federal agencies have reopened the public comment period on a draft plan and environmental impact statement for the reintroduction of grizzly bears in the North Cascades ecosystem.
+Two federal agencies Thursday reopened the public comment period on a draft plan and environmental impact statement for the reintroduction of grizzly bears in the North Cascades ecosystem.

 The reintroduction effort came to an abrupt and unexplained halt in August when the Interior Department stopped work on the plan.
 That stoppage came on the heels of then-Interior Secretary Ryan Zinke supporting reintroduction in March of 2018.